upr-fvx/universal-pokemon-randomizer-fvx/README.md

 Compared to ZX, FVX adds a number of features; from upgrades to Trainer and wild Pokémon randomization, to Pokémon Palette randomization and Custom Player Graphics.
 For a full list of new features, see [the wiki](https://github.com/upr-fvx/universal-pokemon-randomizer-fvx/wiki).

-True to its ancestry in ZX, it supports all vanilla core series Pokémon games from Generation 1-7 (but Let's Go, Pikachu!/Eevee!).
+True to its ancestry in ZX, it supports all vanilla core series Pokémon games from Generation 1-7 except Let's Go, Pikachu!/Eevee!; in other words, it supports all core series games for the GameBoy, GameBoy Color, GameBoy Advance, Nintendo DS, and Nintendo 3DS.

-It also contains a bunch of refactoring for ease-of-development.
+For developers, FVX also has a considerable amount of refactoring and new features, including separate Randomizer classes for each category of randomization, a PokemonSet class with many helper functions, and automated tests for most features.

 # Feature requests